emir-munoz/tarql/index.md

 Here, the `OFFSET 1` is a convention that indicates that the first row is to be used to provide variable names, and not as data.
 This convention is still supported, but will only be recognized if none of the header-specifying command line options or URL fragment arguments are used.

-## TODO

-* Set base URI from command line
-* Choice of output format, writing to file, etc.
-* Allow feeding of triples from RDF files into the mapping process
-* Optionally generate VoID/PROV triples
-* Find a way of producing consistent blank nodes from strings (esp. in multiple CONSTRUCT clauses)
-* Find a way of using the table multiple times, e.g.: `{ { SELECT ?author1 { TABLE } } UNION { SELECT ?author2 { TABLE } } }`
-* Handle tables where repeated values within a column are omitted, maybe tarql:valueFromPreviousRow(?a))
-* Make a proper homepage and set it up at http://tarql.deri.ie/
-* Support Excel files?
-* Read input from stdin?
-* Web service?
-* Get this into ARQ!?